Ernest Hemingway: Man of the Postmodern World

 In 1986 I had the pleasure of touring Ernest Hemingway’s Key West, Florida home.
 It was a gorgeous home just across the street from a lighthouse.
 I like old houses and this one was restored to perfection and was filled with Hemingway memorabilia.

 Being a writer, I think of Hemingway often.
-He is perhaps America’s most famous writer and his name itself has become part of our vocabulary.
+He’s perhaps America’s most famous writer and his name itself has become part of our vocabulary.
 A hack writer is scolded: “You’re no Hemingway!”
 A young writer is encouraged to become a “future Hemingway.”

 To say Hemingway was a renaissance man with a thirst for adventure is to put it mildly.
 In 1918, just out of high school and working as a reporter in Kansas City, he signed up to be an ambulance driver on the Italian front in World War One.
 He was seriously wounded by mortar fire.
 Shortly after his return from the war, he married and took his new wife to Paris.

-He relocated to the US in Key West in the late twenties but didn’t stay in one place very long.
+He relocated to the U.S. in Key West in the late 1920s but didn’t stay in one place very long.
 His adventures continued with his travels to Spain to report on the Spanish Civil War.

-Darwinian evolution was brought into science curriculum in the high schools in the early 1900s despite vigorous opposition.
+Darwinian evolution was brought into science curriculum in the high schools during this time despite vigorous opposition.
 Darwinism became the anti-religious backdrop of the new optimism of the secular intellectuals who rejected God and the afterlife.
 Science, medicine and engineering were progressing to the point where, in their view, man would conquer nature and bring about a brave new world of shared prosperity.

 Hemingway, the sensitive, deep, articulate man was a searcher for meaning and purpose in a secular faith that offered no promise of life after death.
 He crammed every shred of adventure he could into his fleeting years.

 The secularism that dogged Hemingway has since become the overwhelming philosophical colossus of our time.
+It’s called Postmodernism.
 Hemingway was quoted as saying “There’s no one thing that is true.
 They’re all true.”
-That pretty much sums up postmodernism with its denial of absolute truth.
+That’s a strange statement which claims all things are true.
+It sounds broad minded but it shuts down the search for truth and meaning in life.
+That clearly expresses postmodernism with its denial of absolute truth.

-Absolute truth is the concept that the truth about man’s purpose and morals is given by divine revelation and is recorded in the Bible.
-Postmodernism rejects any objective moral standard.
-If all things are true, should we say that murder is truly a good thing?
+Postmodernists, however, reject any objective, absolute truth or moral standard.
+If all things are true as Hemingway claimed, could we say that even murder is truly a permissible thing?
 Abortion, which is murder of the preborn, was illegal during Hemingway’s time but the early proponents of abortion were the postmodernists of Hemingway’s generation.

 Hemingway was a consummate searcher for philosophical meaning yet he embraced the superficial wild things of life.
 It’s been said that searching for meaning apart from God is like a blind man in a black closet, at midnight, searching for a black cat that isn’t even there!